yegor256/blog/_articles/quality.md

 Any software is being written by programmers, who, together with the source code that works as intended, create defective code or simply "bugs."
-One of the main goals of any software project is to lower the amount of bugs and to increase the so called quality of code.
+One of the main goals of any software project is to lower the amount of bugs and to increase the so called quality of code [quote].

 There are well-known methods of finding bugs in the code, which include manual testing and peer reviews.
-However, those methods are rather reactive&mdash;they find bugs when the code already contains them and maybe already has been shipped to its users.
+However, those methods are rather reactive&mdash;they find bugs when the code already contains them and maybe already has been shipped to its users [quote].

-Preventive methods of increasing the quality of code are more desireable, mostly because they are cheaper.
+Preventive methods of increasing the quality of code are more desireable, mostly because they are cheaper [quote].
 One of the most popular of them and at the same time the least obvious is "hiring better programmers."
 It is a very common misconception that more professional, expensive, and talented programmers create less bugs.
 In reality, the correlation
 [seems to be](http://www.yegor256.com/2015/06/18/good-programmers-bug-free.html)
-the opposite.
+the opposite [quote].

 The next equally questionable method of increasing the quality of code is to blame programmers for the bugs they make.
-The negative effect of this approach, also known as [Fear Driven Development](https://jvns.ca/blog/2014/12/21/fear-makes-you-a-worse-programmer/), is bigger than its benefits: programmers get stressed, work much slower, and throw away a lot of code.
+The negative effect of this approach, also known as [Fear Driven Development](https://jvns.ca/blog/2014/12/21/fear-makes-you-a-worse-programmer/), is bigger than its benefits: programmers get stressed, work much slower, and throw away a lot of code [quote].

 Instead of putting the blame for the quality of code on the shoulders of programmers, it would be much more effective to let the project